 - Central Coast Region

-NEW – California’s Draft Extreme Heat Action Plan was released January 10, and outlines a strategic and comprehensive set of state actions to adapt and build resilience to extreme heat.
+NEW – California’s Extreme Heat Action Plan was released April 28.
+The plan provides a strategic and comprehensive set of state actions to adapt and build resilience to extreme heat.
+It outlines California’s all-of-government approach to mitigating the health, economic, cultural, ecological, and social impacts of increasing average temperatures and heatwaves.